hectorip/TestingDjango/README.md

 Obbey the testing Goat!

-Following the exercises of TDD with Python Book.
+Following the exercises of TDD with Python Book: https://www.obeythetestinggoat.com/pages/book.html#toc

-Functional and unit tests.
+Functional and unit tests, but adapting it to my own style, learned from other places.